LINA’s goal is to support a vibrant and diverse news media landscape in Australia.

 So, is it working…?

 Since LINA’s launch there has been an acceleration in newsroom openings in Australia.
-40% of member publishers launched in the past four years.
+Thirty-seven percent of LINA members formed since 2020, with the median age of member newsrooms being nine years.

 The Public Interest Journalism Initiative (PIJI) recorded the net contraction of newsroom closures also slowed significantly over the past two years, post LINA’s emergence.